 What grades are offered by the Louisiana Virtual Charter Academy?

-LAVCA will offer full-time enrollment for new students in grades K-10 in the 2015-2016 school year.
+LAVCA will offer full-time enrollment for new students in grades K-10 during the upcoming school year.
 Students may continue to attend LAVCA through grade 12.
+For more information regarding our Louisiana Department of Education School Performance Report, please visit https://louisianaschools.com/schools/WAG001#about-our-school.

 What subjects will my child study?